buley/personal/src/content/anxiety.md

 > *"Today I escaped anxiety.
 Or no, I discarded it, because it was within me, in my own perceptions—not outside." —Marcus Aurelius*

+> *"The greatest weapon against stress is our ability to choose one thought over another." — William James*

 *This is not about managing anxiety—it's about mastering the mind.
 Every disruption is an opportunity to impose order, every challenge a chance to refine control.*

-Anxiety, at its core, is **a disruption of control, clarity, or certainty.** It's the mind running scenarios faster than it can process them, the body responding to threats that may not even exist, and the feeling of being stuck between **what is and what should be.**
+Anxiety, at its core, is **a disruption of control, clarity, or certainty.**

+It's the mind running scenarios faster than it can process them, the body responding to threats that may not even exist, and the feeling of being stuck between **what is and what should be.**

-I don't tolerate unnecessary chaos, inefficiency, or wasted energy in my external world—so why should I allow it in my internal world? **Anxiety is not something I submit to—it's something I dismantle, solve, and move beyond.**
+I don't tolerate unnecessary chaos, inefficiency, or wasted energy in my external world—so why should I allow it in my internal world?

+**Anxiety is not something I submit to—it's something I dismantle, solve, and move beyond.**

 ## Root Causes

 *Understanding the triggers allows for strategic intervention:*

+> *"Peace comes from within.
+Do not seek it without." — Buddha*

 1. **Lack of Control**
    When I feel powerless in a situation, my mind will try to regain control by overanalyzing, preparing, or resisting uncertainty.